UnsignedArduino/TkZero/README.md

 2. Run `git clone https://github.com/UnsignedArduino/TkZero`
 3. Run `cd TkZero`
 4. Install TkZero's dependencies with `pip install -r requirements.txt`.
    (`pip3` on Linux and macOS - you may also need to use the user (`-U`) flag if you are not using a virtual environment)

+That's it!

+#### Downloading via zip
+Go to the main page of this [repo](https://github.com/UnsignedArduino/TkZero), click on the green `Code` button and click `Download ZIP`.
+Once the zip file finishes downloading, extract all of it to your project root.
+Then open a terminal and run:

+1. `cd` into your project root.
+2. `cd TkZero`
+3. Install TkZero's dependencies with `pip install -r requirements.txt`.
+   (`pip3` on Linux and macOS - you may also need to use the user (`-U`) flag if you are not using a virtual environment)